bbc/accessibility-news-and-you/accessibility-and-supported-assistive-technology.md

 ## Priority 1 (P1)

-To meet the **Definition of Done** the following should be used for testing.
+To meet the **Definition of Done** the following MUST be used for testing, in order to be considered acceptable for a live release.

 0. **ZoomText Magnifier/Reader** Latest Version<br>
 With Internet Explorer 11 on Windows (XP/Vista/7/8/10)<br>